TerrySimBar/NYC-Crime-Dashboard/README.md

    - Rename columns
    - Convert data types

-4. **Create the Database:** The `NYC_Crime.db` database is created using `sqlite3.connect`, and the cleaned dataframe is loaded into database under the `NYC_crimes` table using `df.to_sql`.
+4. **Create the Database:** The `NYC_Crime.db` database is created using `sqlite3.connect`, and the cleaned DataFrame is loaded into the database under the `NYC_crimes` table using `df.to_sql`.

 <br>

 #### Flask API
-The Flask API is created in a Python file (`app.py`) using Flask.
+The Flask API is created in a Python file (`app.py`).
 Here are the key steps in the API creation process:

 1. **Set Up Dependencies:** Import SQLIte3, Flask, jsonify, render_template.

 2. **Create the Flask App:** Create a Flask app instance using `Flask(__name__)`.

 3. **Define the Home Route:** Use `render_template` to ensure that the home route renders the `index.html` template.
 This is important to run the dashboard on the local server.
-You will need to ensure that the `index.html` file in the `templates` folder, and you will have to restructure the project folder and necessary scripts if you wish to deploy the dashboard on a web server.
+You will need to ensure that the `index.html` file is in the `templates` folder, and you will have to restructure the project folder and necessary scripts if you wish to deploy the dashboard on a web server.

 4. **Define all the other necessary Routes:** Build the routes needed for the dashboard: borough summary, category summary, and the raw data.